MinnPost/object-sync-for-salesforce/docs/initial-setup.md

 2. Run `git clone https://github.com/MinnPost/object-sync-for-salesforce.git`
 3. Run `cd object-sync-for-salesforce`
 4. Run `composer install`
 5. This will take a little while as Composer installs third-party libraries the plugin needs.
 You can then activate the plugin as you would a normal WordPress plugin.
+To install the libraries that the plugin runs in production only, you can use `composer install --no-dev --prefer-dist;` instead.
 6. If you are doing interface or translation work, as defined above, run `npm install` to install the Gulp plugins.
 Run `gulp` when you make changes to Sass, JavaScript, or when you create new translations.
 7. If you intent to contribute PHP work, you may want to install [phpDocumentor](https://phpdoc.org/) to generate code documentation.
 You can use [this link](https://phpdoc.org) to set it up.
 At this time, it is not included with this plugin.
 We recommend that you use  `phpDocumentor.phar` and run it in the plugin's root directory when you make relevant changes.
 For example, if you have this file installed in your `~/Sites` directory, you would run `php ~/Sites/phpDocumentor.phar`.
 You can check these changes in to the Git repository.